Tyler Hamilton: Biography

 In 2004, Hamilton left Team CSC and joined the Phonak Hearing Systems.
 He assembled a team of good, well-known riders and prepared for racing in the upcoming Tour de France, winning the 2004 Tour of Romandie for the second year in a row.
 Furthermore, he placed 2nd in the 2004 Dauphine Libere, beating Armstrong up the Mont Ventoux time trial which promoted him to one of the Tour de France favorites.
 However, in the 2004 Tour de France he dropped out on stage 13, after back pain mostly due to a crash on stage 6.

-In 2021 he married his long time girlfriend Kristina Hamilton and they welcomed a baby boy together.
+In 2021 he married his long time girlfriend Kristina Hamilton and they had a baby boy together.

 In 2019, Hamilton joined Black Swift Group, LLC, an investment advisor and money manager based in Boulder, Colorado.

 Olympic gold and doping confession

 At the 2004 Summer Olympics in Athens, Hamilton won the gold medal in the men's individual time trial.
 That medal was placed in doubt on September 20, 2004, after he failed a test for blood doping (receiving blood transfusions to boost performance) at the Olympics.
 Two days after the announcement of his positive test at Athens, the IOC announced Hamilton would keep his medal because results could not be obtained from the second sample.
 The Athens lab had frozen the backup, which made it impossible to repeat the test.
 The Russian Olympic Committee appealed to the International Court of Arbitration for Sport to give Hamilton's medal to Russian silver medalist Viatcheslav Ekimov.
 However, on June 27, 2006, the court rejected the request.

 In the Vuelta a España, he won the stage 9 time trial on September 11, 2004, but left the race six days later, citing stomach problems.
 As winner of the stage, he was subjected to a doping test.
-He was told by the Union Cycliste Internationale (UCI) on September 13, 2004 that his two samples from two days earlier showed a "foreign blood population."
+He was told by the Union Cycliste Internationale (UCI) on September 13, 2004 that his two samples from two days earlier showed a "foreign blood population".
 After supporting Hamilton, Phonak team managers withdrew their support after a second member of the team, Santiago Pérez, was found positive for the same offense at the 2004 Vuelta a España.

 The positive sample at the Olympics, and the positive test at the Vuelta were not the only indications that Hamilton was manipulating his hematocrit level.
 In April 2004 his blood was found to have a high ratio of hemoglobin to reticulocytes (young red blood cells), indicative of EPO or blood doping.
 His score was 132.9; a clean athlete would score 90.
 The UCI suspends a rider if the score exceeds 133.
 This sample also showed someone else's blood was in his bloodstream.
 However, neither piece of evidence in isolation constituted a positive drug test (and the test for a mixed cell population had not yet been adopted), so no action was taken.